 ‘I agree,’ Eli said, ‘it is your choice.
 But as you indicated a while ago, you already sensed this from your times together with Sister Máire; it’s just that you still had no clue what genuine love meant way back then, even after that brief tryst with her in your university dormitory room.'

 'Right… when I got her into trouble with Rome.
 Her sister superiors really did have her on a short leash.
-I still feel badly about that for her… and for myself, I snickered.
-‘I still haven't figured out how she was able to cast that spell on me like no other woman.
+I still feel bad about that for her… and for myself,' I snickered.
+‘I still haven't figured out how she was able to cast that spell on me like no other woman.'

 'Insane?
 I think you might be slightly overstating things, Eli.'